CamilleAbella/discord-scores/readme.md

 score.on( 'remove', event => {

     // 👎 is remove
-    // The score of user increases by 1 (the reverse of this value)
+    // The score of message.author increases by 1 (the reverse of this value)

 })
 ```